OpenEvalProject/evals/manuscripts/elife-98110/v1/manuscript.md

 Lastly, we tested whether this strategy could be adapted to facilitate small molecule-based control of genome editing.
 In the past 30 years, several chemicals have been identified as critical signaling molecules for promoting protein-protein interactions (Schreiber, 2021).
 We reasoned that the addition of such chemicals to cell culture could be used to control genome editing of specific targets and editing outcomes.
 To demonstrate the chemical control of P3 editing, we chose rapamycin-induced dimerization of FKBP and FRB protein domains of the mTOR pathway (Banaszynski et al., 2005; Bierer et al., 1990; Brown et al., 1994) from human proteome, and abscisic acid (ABA)-induced dimerization of pyrabactin resistance domain (PYL) and ABA-insensitive (ABI) domain found in plant (Liang et al., 2011; Figure 2c).
 We observed a strong increase in the editing efficiency of the FKBP-FRB and PYL-ABI pairs upon the addition of small molecules that induce dimerization (Figure 2d).
 For example, we observed 3.9-fold higher editing upon the addition of 200 nM rapamycin to the FKBP-FRB pair compared to no rapamycin condition (58% vs 15% normalized editing efficiency), and 2.7-fold higher editing upon the addition of 100 μM ABA to the PYL-ABI pair compared to no ABA condition (36% vs 13% normalized editing efficiency) (Figure 2d).

-## Optimizing the efficiency vs specificity tradeoff of P3 editing
+### Optimizing the efficiency vs specificity tradeoff of P3 editing

 Overall, these experiments demonstrate that P3 editing can be used to control genome editing via specific interactions between a pair of tagged protein domains.
 Next, we sought to improve the efficiency and specificity of P3 editing by engineering the crRNA-MS2/BoxB-petracrRNA design.
 We designed 12 pairs of crRNA-MS2/BoxB-petracrRNA guides, varying the base composition and length of the upper 4 bp region within the Cas9-binding region of repeat:anti-repeat duplex (Figure 2—figure supplement 1).
 Each RNA design was cloned into an RNA expression vector with flanking U6 promoter and TTTTTTT terminator sequences.
 We transfected HEK293T cells with the mix of four plasmids expressing each component: crRNA-MS2, BoxB-petracrRNA, PE4max, and either split-GFP (GFP1-10 tagged with MCP and GFP11 tagged with LambdaN; to measure the editing efficiency induced by protein-protein interaction) or standard GFP (to measure the background level of editing without protein-protein interaction).

 Across 12 designs, we observe a tradeoff between efficiency (ranging between 2% and 53% of normalized eCTT control) and specificity (background editing level without the addition of tagged protein pair ranging between 0.3% and 35%).
 The efficiency increases with a higher number of G-C base-pairs and annealing length within the varied region, supporting our hypothesis that crRNA-MS2 and BoxB-petracrRNA can form an active pegRNA complex without the addition of protein-mediated proximity, although at a lower rate.
 However, as the efficiency of P3 editing decreases, the specificity of P3 editing to protein-protein interaction can increase.
 For example, in our design that uses GAUA:UAUC pairing, we observe 3.8 ± 1.0% normalized editing efficiency with the addition of tagged split-GFP protein, and only 0.27 ± 0.07% normalized editing efficiency without it, a 14-fold increase driven by specific protein-protein interaction.
 Our optimization effort suggests that the efficiency and specificity of P3 editing can be tuned using different designs of crRNA-MS2/BoxB-petracrRNA, depending on the experimental goal.

-## Coupling various modes of genome editing to protein-protein proximity
+### Coupling various modes of genome editing to protein-protein proximity

 While our demonstrations so far coupled the P3 strategy to prime editing, we reasoned that the same strategy could be adapted to other precision editing methods such as base editing (Figure 3a).
 To confirm this, we tested three different base editors (CBE2 [Komor et al., 2016], CBE4max [Koblan et al., 2018], and ABE8 [Richter et al., 2020]), which can target the HEK3 locus and make either C-to-T or A-to-G edits (Figure 3b).
 To facilitate compatibility with base editing, we designed BoxB-tracrRNA that lacks the 3’-extension specific to prime editing and cloned it into an RNA expression vector with a U6 promoter.
 We transfected HEK293T cells with a mix of plasmids expressing: crRNA-MS2, BoxB-tracrRNA, one of the three base editors, and either the LambdaN-MCP fusion protein that brings crRNA-MS2 and BoxB-tracrRNA into close proximity or GFP to serve as a negative control and measure the base-level editing efficiency without a protein component that aids the formation of gRNA complex.

 ![Figure 3.](https://cdn.elifesciences.org/articles/98110/elife-98110-fig3-v1.jpg)

 **Figure 3.:** (a) Schematics of P3 editing strategy adapted to base editing.
 The LambdaN-MCP fusion protein will bring crRNA-MS2 and BoxB-tracrRNA in close proximity to aid gRNA complex formation, which then binds to the base editor for genome editing. (b) Cytosine and adenine residues targeted by base editing are highlighted within the target HEK3 sequence. (c) Editing efficiency measured with P3 editing (left) and standard sgRNA (right).
 For each base editor and guide-RNA combination, editing efficiencies were measured with either LambdaN-MCP expressing plasmid (blue) or a filler plasmid expressing GFP (gray).
-The center and error bars are mean and standard deviations, respectively, from n = 3 transfection replicates.Figure 3—source data 1.Figure 3 and figure supplements.
+The center and error bars are mean and standard deviations, respectively, from n = 3 transfection replicates.

 For all three base editors tested, we observe that the addition of LambdaN-MCP increases the editing efficiency (Figure 3c, left), although the change in the editing was greater for CBE4max (3.5-fold increase) and ABE8 (2.1-fold increase) than CBE2 (1.4-fold increase).
 The observed differences are possibly related to different endonuclease activity, as CBE2 uses deactivated Cas9 instead of Cas9 nickase as in the case of the prime editor and other base editors.
 Of note, the observed genome editing efficiencies of the P3 strategy for all three base editors (Figure 3c, left) are comparable to our base editing efficiencies measured with standard sgRNA (Figure 3c, right), despite the fact that the P3 strategy uses a three-component system (using crRNA-MS2, BoxB-petracrRNA, and LambdaN-MCP) instead of one sgRNA.

-## Combining ADAR-based editing with P3 editing to control genome editing with RNA expression
+### Combining ADAR-based editing with P3 editing to control genome editing with RNA expression

 In both prime editing and base editing demonstrations of the P3 strategy, we used the presence of LambdaN-MCP fusion protein to control the genome editing efficiency, forming a synthetic circuit with the input of protein expression and the output of genome editing.
 Recently, a similar synthetic circuit was developed using ADAR-based RNA editing, where the input of specific target RNA expression can be used to control an output of cargo protein expression.
 In this system (termed CellREADR [Qian et al., 2022], RADAR [Kaseniit et al., 2023], or RADARS [Jiang et al., 2023]), an ADAR-guide-RNA is specifically designed to bind the target RNA molecule and promote an RNA base editing event that converts an internal stop codon into a sense codon within the ADAR-guide-RNA, thus initiating cargo protein expression.